 I am always in search of the perfect novels to share with my upper elementary students.
 I find myself scanning book shelves everywhere I go in order to find those “best fit” books that impact how my students read, think, and feel.
 When I read Wonder by RJ Palacio, so many ideas were bursting out of my head for how I could teach this incredible novel.
 I created a Wonder novel study unit and the companion activities featured here.

-If you haven’t read this incredible story, here is a quick summary…Wonder is about an extraordinary ten-year old boy named Auggie Pullman who was born with a cleft palate and Mandibulofacial dysostosis.
-Due to the twenty seven surgeries he has been forced to endure, he has been homeschooled by his mother.
+If you haven’t read this incredible story, here is a quick summary…Wonder is about an extraordinary ten-year old boy named Auggie Pullman who was born with a cleft palate and Mandibular dysostosis.
+Due to the twenty seven surgeries he has been forced to endure, he has been home-schooled by his mother.
 Auggie and five other narrators share the story of his start of the school year at Beecher Prep and the challenges faced because he doesn’t look “ordinary” like everyone else he encounters.
 Wonder is a story that encourages readers to consider the interactions and relationships we form in our lives.

-Novels that help my students develop reading skills and work to be more empathetic of one another will always be snatched up for my classroom bookshelves.
+Novels that help my students and work to be more empathetic of one another will always be snatched up for my classroom bookshelves.
 Empathy is a skill that is tricky to teach, but one that is essential to helping a classroom full of adolescents relate more thoughtfully to one another.
 I need teaching tools that help me communicate the importance of how our words and actions directly impact others, so we need to be thoughtful and considerate of EVERYONE we come into contact with.
 In addition, we need to realize that we have no idea what experiences another person has had throughout the course of their life, so we need to be understanding of their needs and life experiences.

 Wonder is the perfect novel to share with your students, and this is the perfect activity to have students complete at the end of the novel to better understand the thoughts of each narrator and to better understand that there is always more than one side to every story.
 Within this well-written, attention-holding novel, there are six narrators that share their perspective on their relationship with Auggie and their personal growth throughout the story.